DEV-learn-co-students/cssi-prework-command-line-flatiron-labs/README.md

 We're used to navigating and operating on these files using our GUI, our Graphical User Interface, provided by OS X. Our Terminal provides us with a Command Line Interface to navigate and operate on the files and folders of our computer, just like the GUI.
 As programmers, the Terminal is our workbench, not the GUI.

 Let's learn to navigate our computer using the Terminal Command Line Interface.
+You can choose to watch the video in the next section, read about the commands or do both.
+Just make sure you are practicing along with the instructions so that you start internalizing some of the commands.

+## Command Line Video

+Watch the video below if you are unfamiliar with the command line.
+It will walk you through the basic commands that you will use day to day as you learn to code.

+<iframe width="640" height="480" src="//www.youtube.com/embed/s5S_2BdrMJE?rel=0" frameborder="0" allowfullscreen></iframe>

-## `pwd` and Working Directories
+## Working Directories

 When you open a Terminal session, you are placed within a directory of your file system.
 Whatever programs execute or work you do in your Terminal, like when you click on things in your GUI, that action happens in the context of a "Working Directory."